dumux/dumux/tutorial/ex1/README.md

 * Check the influence of that parameter on the simulation result by rerunning the simulation with different injection rates.
 Remember to also set the parameter totalAreaSpecificInflow in the input file.

-Again, you don't need to recompile the program.
+Since you have changed your header hile, you have to recompile the program.

 <hr><br><br>
 ### 5. Setting up a new executable (for a non-isothermal simulation)